JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2023.md

 Local inspections performance
 : Custom language plugins with many inspections should consider registering a default visitor to improve processing, see [](code_inspections_and_intentions.md#inspections-performance).

+### IntelliJ IDEA 2023.3

+Unbundled plugins
+: Several plugins (Android, Ant, GlassFish, Plugin DevKit) have been unbundled.
+The IDE will suggest installation if the project contains related framework dependency.
+If your plugin depends on them, users will need to install them from the [JetBrains Marketplace](https://plugins.jetbrains.com).

 ## 2023.2